krysdam/quence/README.md

 The rightmost column is the randomly generated passwords, the middle column shows their entropy, and the left column shows their template, where `a` is a lowercase letter, `1` is a digit, `!` is a symbol, and `firlas` is a six-letter fake word (See [How it works](#How it works).)

 Copy a password to where you want it, then close the terminal.
 You can also combine different passwords.
 For example, if you want the format `firlas.firlas.111!!!`, you can combine the `firlas.firlas` password with the `111!!!` password to make `nobbuy.ablaft.599^#*`.

+## Paper version

+Print `paper.pdf`.
+Follow the instructions there.
+You will need that printed document and a six-sided die (having two or four six-sided dice might make it easier.)

 # Benefits over traditional password generators